-Today’s customers are increasingly fickle when it comes to their buying and spending habits, and it makes sense: Finding merchants they can trust to complete their orders, and financiers who offer payment plans that aren’t high in interest and chock-full of hidden fees is top of mind for many the Canadian consumer.
+Today’s customers are increasingly fickle when it comes to their buying and spending experiences, and it makes sense: Finding merchants they can trust to complete their orders, and payment providers who offer plans that aren’t sky-high in interest and chock-full of hidden fees is top of mind for many the Canadian consumer.

-Building that customer trust takes time, and for companies, it takes modernization in the checkout line: More and more merchants see the benefit of offering low- to no-interest instalment payments in their online stores: **It builds trust in customers who can now rest assured that the payments terms are simple and transparent, and they won’t accrue added debts through hidden fees. **
+Building that customer trust takes time, and for companies, it takes modernization in the checkout line.
+More and more merchants see the benefit of offering low- to no-interest installment payments in their online stores: it builds trust in customers who can now rest assured that their pay-later payments terms are simple and transparent, and they won’t accrue added debts via surprise or hidden fees.

 Especially for those who are keeping a keen eye on their credit score, or trying to limit the number of credit cards accruing in their wallets, a buy now, pay later option in your point-of-sale system (POS) will be an empowering choice for your customers.

 3. Payment alternatives are a good fit for those who want to lose credit cards or lower credit card debt

 Now and especially going forward, Canadians are actively working to lower credit debt and avoid paying extra interest rates or account/service fees for credit cards or other payment methods.
 As recently as December, Canadians racked up a devastating , reflecting the dramatic increase in lines of credit, debt levels, delinquencies and insolvencies.